JioTV-Go/jiotv_go/docs/get_started.md

 ### Pre-Built Binaries

-You can download the pre-built binaries for your platform from the [releases](https://github.com/rabilrbl/jiotv-go/releases) page.
+You can download the pre-built binaries for your platform from the [releases](https://github.com/rabilrbl/jiotv-go/releases) page or click on `Binary Name` links in the table below.

 > Android Termux users, please read the [Note for Termux Users](#note-for-termuxandroid-users) section below.